 Pass Federal Gun Violence Restraining Order Law which allows members of families, households, and law enforcement agencies to petition a court to remove a person’s access to guns if he or she poses an imminent danger to self or others.

 Fund government research or allow government entities such as the Centers for Disease Control and Prevention to commit funds to research gun violence as a public health issue.

-Eliminate the selling weapons seized during criminal or suspected criminal activity, a common practice by law enforcement agencies of .
+Eliminate the selling of weapons seized during criminal or suspected criminal activity, a common practice by law enforcement agencies in many states.

 Require every gun to be registered, similar to car registration.
 Licenses would include the name and qualifications of the gun owner, and would be subject to renewal at regular intervals.